 How to Build Your Confidence

-Just a few weeks ago, the pastor of my spiritual community asked me if I’d sub in for him while he’s on vacation.
-We met for coffee to talk.
+Just a few weeks ago, the pastor of my spiritual community asked me if I’d speak for him while he’s on vacation.
+We met for coffee.
 At the Hubbard and Cravens coffee shop on Illinois, trying not to knock over the dog water bowl under my chair, I agreed.
 “Sure,” I said, “What did you have in mind?”
 I answered as if standing in front of people speaking intelligently about important matters is the easiest thing in the world for me.

 I want you to know that it’s not.
 Building up the confidence to do it was going to take more than a simple cup of coffee.
 But at the time, that’s all I had, so I said yes.

 So why does someone agree to do something they’re not totally confident with?

 Because I’m confident about something else that’s even more important: my ability to practice.

 When I was eleven, I signed up to be in the band.
 My mother took me to the music store where we rented a Yamaha b-flat clarinet.
 When I got home from school each afternoon, I’d prop up my beginner music book on the window ledge, sit on my yellow chenille bedspread, wet my reed with spit and set about scaring the cats out of the house.
 I wasn’t making music; I was making squawks and squeaks that had my family up in arms.
 Can’t you practice some other time, they’d ask…or someplace else?

 My point is that I was horrible at playing the clarinet…for a long while.
 But I learned to shut out the complaints, and to shut the door.
 Over time, everyone stopped complaining (except the cats who always ran for cover when I opened the instrument case).
 What I didn’t do is give up because people in my house didn’t like it.
 I practiced because I wanted to feel confident playing my part out loud with the rest of the band.